luojunyuan/ErogeHelper/README.md

 ...or open project ErogeHelper's properties

-Fill the command parameters in Debug
+Fill the command parameters in Debug like

 `"C:\Users\ljy77\Downloads\游戏\syugaten\syugaten.exe" /le`